cell-org/intro.cell.computer/README.md

 Traditionally, NFT contracts have been all about **writing as much collection-specific logic into the contract as possible**.

-When you deploy a cell contract, you are NOT deploying any logic.
-Instead you're deploying an interpreter that will interpret all the future instructions to decide whether to mint an onchain token or not.

 ### Lean contract